digitalmediabremen/The-Plant-Quartett/log.md

 - foxdot's scsyn is defined here: https://github.com/Qirky/FoxDot/blob/master/FoxDot/osc/scsyndef/

 #### Remarks
-- FoxDot's Data manipulation is super useful, kind of painful to do similar things in super Supercollider
+- FoxDot's Data manipulation is super useful, kind of painful to do similar things in super Supercollider87q2

 ### Circuit
 - Now got some basic reading from a simple GSR